 Or at least the taste-buds of the big monster that ate the Garlic, Butter, Shrimp and Dartagnan; almost exploded with happiness.

 It has been said that happiness is a choice not a condition, and I agree to an extent.
 I believe it is a choice, but that sometimes circumstances make that choice seem more or less possible to make.
 Happiness is inside of all of us; sometimes you just need a bit of Garlic Shrimp to help you choose it.
+OR if you don’t like shrimp then maybe being sent on a virtual scavenger hunt can sometimes be just as cool in the game of happiness!
+If you’re on said virtual scavenger hunt: the word is HERE.

 A Royal Garlic Shrimp Declaration